All articles

 Google, Meta, LinkedIn, TikTok

-You connect Adspirer to your AI client (ChatGPT, Claude, Cursor, Codex, Claude Code, Windsurf), OAuth into each ad platform, and gain access to a tool surface covering ~175 tools across Google, Meta, LinkedIn, and TikTok.
+You connect Adspirer to your AI client (ChatGPT, Claude, Cursor, Codex, Claude Code, Windsurf), OAuth into each ad platform, and gain access to a tool surface of 400+ tools across six platforms — Google, Meta, Amazon, ChatGPT Ads, LinkedIn, and TikTok.
 The agent reads your prompt, picks the right tools, fetches live data, and stages changes paused.
-Adspirer cannot delete.
-New campaigns are paused.
-Pausing live requires explicit confirmation.
+New campaigns are created paused, pausing a live campaign requires explicit confirmation, and destructive tools are hard-gated behind a confirm_delete flag — nothing is deleted without your say-so.

 What replaces Ads Manager dashboard work